-What is a Long Term Plan and why it matters to you.
+What is a Long Term Plan (LTP) and why it matters to you.

-) and will set out the ‘what, where, when, how and cost’ of all services and infrastructure that RDC plans to provide for the District over this next ten year period.
+) and sets out the ‘what, where, when, how and cost’ of all services and infrastructure that RDC plans to provide for the District over this next ten year period.

 - The next Long Term Plan is for ten years from 2018 to 2028

-- It is a key planning and consultation document
+- It is Council's key strategic planning document

 - First three years are in detail, remaining seven at higher level